Homoki-Ugyvedi-Iroda/transcribe_redact_TUI/README.md

 - [ ] chaining of audio improvements (similar to Adobe Audition), separation (diarisation) of speakers, and solutionsfor merging documents, redrafting prompts etc.
 - [ ] A "PySimpleGUI" version?

-There are some npyscreen problems:
+There are some npyscreen (or windows_curses?) specific problems:
-- non-ASCII characters cannot be entered via keyboard (self._last_get_ch_was_unicode always returns false for non-ascii, had to be overriden)
+- non-ASCII characters cannot be entered via keyboard (self._last_get_ch_was_unicode always returns false for non-ascii), even after overwriting, certain characters from certain keyboards fail to appear on screen (e.g. Hungarian "áÁúÚ" from keyboard, even if the same characters are available when using e.g. Slovak keyboard layout.)
+Workaround by manually editing `.env` file and enter the required prompt.
 - user cannot reach button helps (F1 does not work with active buttons, only w/ forms)